Guide to the William Stern Papers, 1937-1938, undated

 - News Service Biographical Files, 1960-2004.
 (Duke University Archives)

-[Identification of item], William Stern Papers, University Archives, Duke University.
+[Identification of item], William Stern Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The William Stern Papers were received by the University Archives as a transfer in 1955.